EdilbertoAntonio/analisis-marketing-digital/README.md

-# 📈 Campaign Analytics Dashboard - Portfolio Project
+# Marketing analysis - Portfolio Project

 This project represents a **significant portion of the work and skills acquired during my professional internship** as a Junior Data Analyst at **NeuroMarket**.